 How to shop frugally and still eat well

 Inflation has increased everyday expenses and it has become harder to save your pennies.
 Unfortunately, incomes don't increase as quickly as costs do and, as a result, household expenses keep going up.

 Food is no exception.
 Grocery bills continue to climb, yet you know you have to eat.
 As a result you may be wondering how to eat well and not clean out your wallet in the process.
 Doing surveys can raise cash for you

 The good news is you don't have to wipe out your savings account to keep your refrigerator full.
 Even though the price of food is consistently climbing, by using the following tips, you can still have a good meal and not leave the table hungry.

-Weekly ads: Frequently check the weekly circulars from your favorite stores.
+Frequently check the weekly circulars from your favorite stores including the classified ads with latest deals.
 There are some great deals to be found, but the trick is to stick to a list and clip out any coupons of items you use.
 Make sure you don't clip coupons for the sake of clipping because you'll end up buying things you normally wouldn't and, as a result, spend more.
 Be aware some coupons are only a way to advertise the normal price of an item that you get using the member's card.
 Coupons and special events are great ways to get deals.
 For instance, if you watch sales carefully it is entirely possible to obtain four boxes of name brand cereal, which normally cost over $3 each, for roughly $6.

 By using these tips you will find you'll be able to watch those saved pennies turn into several dollars saved on your weekly grocery bill.
 Over the course of time those savings will really add up.
 Before you know it, you'll learn how to be a pro at cutting costs on your grocery bill and still be able to eat well.